mahayasa/gan-multi-class-credit-score/README.md

-# TimeGAN Solving Imbalanced Regression for Customer Data
+# The Effectivenes of GAN-based Oversampling Method on Imbalanced Multi-class Credit Score Classification